Beverley Grammar School

 Currently the school teaches around 800 students and operates a joint sixth form of approximately 150 students with the nearby Beverley High School.

 Results are generally good, but the class of 2006 year 11s and then the 2007 6th form A level students must be worthy of a particularly large mention.
 Despite their failing grades, most have not resorted to breaking down and/or leaving the 6th form.
-The following result is that many teachers have decided to leave, using excuses such as "pregnancy", "promotion", and "sailing round the world".
+The following result is that many teachers have decided to leave to sail round the world.
 Notable absences include Mr Matthews, (aka Big Dave) and the recently spotted in a range rover Mr Gerald Broadbent.
 It has been theorised that these pillars of authority knew well in advance of the impending doom, and thought it best to retire early, with their dignity intact.

 External Links